 Wondering how much paraffin lamp oil to buy for the looming winter, but don’t want it to expire before the last snowflake falls?
-Not to worry – our experience (with Firefly Pure Paraffin Oil, that is) is that the oil will last at least a year, often much longer, if stored in a sealed container.
+Not to worry – our experience (with Firefly Pure Paraffin lamp Oil, that is) is that the oil will last indefinitely, if stored in a sealed container.
 Be sure to always properly replace the cap on the container to ensure maximum shelf life (not to mention safety).
 If the cap is not tightly secured on the bottle, the oil’s shelf life will be reduced significantly by evaporation, which makes it thicken and become unusable.

 Paraffin lamp and candle oil should be stored at room temperature.
 Protect it from freezing – the liquid paraffin will become solid at about 15 degrees F, which will significantly decrease its shelf life once it’s thawed.